jotelha/pnp-on-rough-surfaces/README.md

 * surface_charge: results from surface charge compuaton
 * surface_integrals: results from integration of variables in z direction
 * volume_integrals: results from integration over whole domain

+## Container

+To build a container image based on the fenicsx tutorials container that includes additional packages necessary to run this workflow, run

+    docker build -t imteksim/dolfinx-tutorial-extended -f container/dolfinx-tutorial-extended/Dockerfile .

+from within the repository root.

+The container runs in the same manner as the tutorial container itself,

+    docker run -v $(pwd):/tmp/data --init -ti -p 8888:8888 imteksim/dolfinx-tutorial-extended

 ## Installation